steph291/sarah/README.md

 espeak

 C programming (Done)
-   for parsing the atom feed from curl call system() and system() command to cat file pipe to espeak
+   for parsing the gmail atom feed from curl call system() and system() command to cat file pipe to espeak

 cron job (DONE)